 Therefore, Telegraph and Akamai decided to conduct a study together to test this hypothesis: small incremental performance improvements would translate into measureable value for publishers such as The Telegraph.
 The study would look at what would happen if page weight was significantly reduced and in turn, how much faster would pages load; how would longer session lengths impact the number of ad impressions served; and if page loads were X seconds faster, what would be the impact on user session length?

 In order to ensure that any data collected was robust and unbiased, we turned to SOASTA (now part of Akamai) to help conduct the study.
 As a result, the three-month long study which collected data about page load times and user session lengths, demonstrated the business value of adjusting images to serve the right image in the right format to each device based on connectivity at that moment.
-In addition, Telegraph saw the following results after using Image Manager:
+In addition, Telegraph saw the following results after using Image & Video Manager:

 - Achieved 9.6 percent overall improvement in page load time